Search Results (1316)

 Show: results per page

-December 18, 2008, previously published on November 21, 2008On November 17, 2008, the United States Department of Labor published its final rule implementing the National Defense Authorization Act ("NDAA"), the law amending the Family and Medical Leave Act ("FMLA") to allow family members military leave.
+December 18, 2008, previously published on November 21, 2008On November 17, 2008, the Department of Labor's Wage and Hour Division published the first revision to the Family and Medical Leave Act ("FMLA") regulations since its enactment in 1993.

 |The ADA's Rebirth: Complying with the ADA Amendments of 2008|